billba/prague/docs/tutorial.md

     match.reply(`Hi there, ${match.name}!
 Welcome to CafeBot.`);
 }

-greetGuest({ name: "Brandon", reply: console.log });
+greetGuest({ name: "Brandon", reply: konsole.log });
 >> "Hi there, Brandon!
 Welcome to CafeBot."
 ```

 By convention, a Handler has one parameter, an object called `match` because it is the output of a Matcher.
 Also by convention, `match` includes the common tools (like `reply`) that a handler might need.
-By including those tools in `match` we can easily use dependency injection to replace `console.log` with a function that sends a reply to a chat app, or a function that returns text to a testing harness, allowing us to validate our business logic.
+By including those tools in `match` we can easily use dependency injection to replace `konsole.log` with a function that sends a reply to a chat app, or a function that returns text to a testing harness, allowing us to validate our business logic.

 It already sounds like this approach might be a little error-prone.
 What if we pass the wrong kind of object?
 Let's use TypeScript to help protect ourselves from simple coding errors by adding type annotations.